ximet/awesome-best-practices/frontend/react/bestPracticeReact.md

 ***

 - #### State in component is an Anti-Pattern
    Need create Pure, only side effect component.
+Better use stateless component
 ***

 - #### Use Redux.